ratoru/homepage/src/content/post/the-perfect-ergonomic-keyboard.md

 ## Keyboard Layouts

-You will need one.
+If you lost some keys during this article, you will need a new layout!
 Be warned, though.
 A custom keyboard layout is another rabbit hole.
 While you wait for your order to deliver, I recommend you get started on designing one.
 Afterwards, all that's left to do is flash your firmware.
 Here you can see the keymap for my Aurora Sweep:

 ![sweep-hrm-layout](../../assets/blog/layout/sweep-hrm.webp)